 Screen breaks: Unplugging at the end of the day is equally important.
 Over 22% of people said unplugging is a struggle while working from home.
 Shut down that computer at the end of work hours and include screen breaks in your schedule to relax and get distant from all the screens for much-needed rest.

 Upgrade home office

-No, a couch/bed and a laptop does not qualify as a home office.
-To improve productivity and your work throughput, first priority is to a get a proper home office setup far form distractions, to create a work like environment.
+No, a couch/bed and a laptop do not qualify as a home office.
+To improve productivity and your work throughput, the first priority is to get a proper home office setup far from distractions, to create a work-like environment.

 An ideal workspace includes:

-Standing Desk: Sitting for longer hours are linked with a higher risk of obesity and many other health effects.
+Standing Desk: Sitting for long hours is linked with a higher risk of obesity and many other health effects.
 We propose to get a standing desk which will compel you to take breaks and finish on time while taking care of your health.

 Ergonomic chair and Music system: Apart from a desk, look for an ergonomic chair for neck and back support, if not a standing desk.
 Along with that choose a good pair of headphones to get some tunes going with work to feel relaxed.

 Get up and Exercise

 Continuously sitting and fretting about work won't provide you the peace of mind.
 Avoid leading a sedentary lifestyle by including exercise and evening walks in your daily schedule to be mentally and physically healthy.

 Make it fun, maybe go for a walk, a yoga session, or a fun dance class, but get that body moving.
 Append slots for working out to get that heart pumped and decrease the anxiety level providing a distraction from work-related problems.